3-STRIKES --- CA LAWS

 3-Strikes : Elimination of a strike.
 Our Law office has "limited" accepting cases.

 A defendant with two or more ** "Strike" priors (a third striker) faces a minimum of 25-years-to-life in prison.
 After serving the 25-years on a 25-to-life sentence, he is then eligible for, but not guaranteed, parole.
 Whether and when an eligible life prisoner is paroled is up to the Board of Parole Hearings (BPH).
-The BPH is made up of members (mostly x-law enforcement staff) appointed by the Governor and they tend to be very conservative about paroling eligible life inmates.
-3-Striker life inmates has become eligible for parole BPH will deal with 3-Strike inmates in the same way they do the other Lifer Parole Hearings.
+The BPH is made up of members appointed by the Governor and they tend to be very conservative about paroling eligible long-term (Lifer, etc. ) inmates.
+3-Striker life inmates has become eligible for parole; BPH will hold 3-Strike inmate hearings in the same way they do the other Lifer Parole Hearings.

 There are a few ways to potentially eliminate previous “Strikes” which have been utilized by the sentencing court.
 Among those which have been successful are: ineffective assistance of trial counsel (IAC), inadequate proof of priors, a trial judge determining facts of the prior offense, when those facts must be determined by a jury, breach of a previous plea bargain, assigning multiple “Strikes” for an offense which involved a single course of action, a conviction from a different jurisdiction which does not qualify under California law as a “Strike.”
 Each case must be individually evaluated, based on its own unique facts.
 If you have been sentenced illegally, a court always maintains jurisdiction to correct that illegal sentence.